Guiferreira2000/Disease_Dataset_Playground/ReadMe.md

 <h2>Step 2: Symptoms preprocessing </h2>

+    Disease_dataset_dd_mm_AAAA.xlsx -> draft.xlsx (Protective measure.
+Never work with original data!
+Always have a backup!!!)

-    SymptomExtractor.py -> Puts all symptoms in the same format and extract all symptoms to an excell sheet so it can later processed.
+    SymptomExtractor.py -> Puts all symptoms in the same format and extract all symptoms to an excell sheet so it can later processed. draft.xlsx -> preprocessed_draft.xlsx -> output_symptoms_with_frequency.xlsx

+    symptom_data_updater.py -> (Optional) It passes past information of older version of preprocessed symptoms into the new output_symptoms_with_frequency.xlsx file

     symptom_to_label.py ->

-    symptom_data_updater.py ->

 <h3> Requirements: </h3>
     - Symptoms cannot be duplicate